Sankata Devi Mandir

-Sankata Devi Mandir (संकटा देवी मंदिर), also known as Sankata Mata Mandir or simply Sankata Mandir; often referred to with prefix of Sri, is one of the most famous Hindu temples in the holy city of Varanasi, in Uttar Pradesh, India.
+Sankata Devi Mandir (संकटा देवी मंदिर), also known as Sankata Mata Mandir or simply Sankata Mandir; often referred to with prefix of Sri, is one of the most famous temples in the holy city of Varanasi.
 This temple has great religious importance in Hinduism and is dedicated to the goddess Sankata Devi (Goddess of danger).
 The Mandir was constructed in 18th century by King of Baroda.
 It is believed that this is the only temple in India dedicated to Sankata Devi.

 History

 In the late 18th century, the King of Baroda constructed the Sankata Ghat.
 At the same time, the Sankata Devi Mandir was also constructed.
 In the year 1825, the ghat was made pucca by the widow of Brahmin Pandit.